islandproblem/islandproblem/essay.md

 Humans use complexity barriers already — like "wrapping" corporate assets in complex legal structures.

-However, AI systems can *directly translate* computation into diverse complexity barriers — and for *any type* of resource, including physical resources.
+However, AGIs will be able to *directly translate* computation into diverse complexity barriers — and for *any type* of resource, including physical resources.

+With their general intelligence, AGIs will have a pre-calculated "map" of how to use numerous real-world systems.

-With more computation, AGIs can figure out better encryption, better defensive mechanisms, and so on.
+With more computation, AGIs can search this "map" to find stronger systems that solve numerous real-world problems — better encryption, better defensive mechanisms, and so on.

 Likewise, adversary AGIs can figure out better offensive strategies — necessitating *even stronger* defensive systems created by *even more computation*.

+For real-world systems to truly be stronger, they must *comprehensively* accommodate whatever the universe can throw at them.
+This increasing *comprehensiveness* leads to increasing *complexity*.

-These complexity barriers become increasingly difficult to overcome as computation increases.
+This complexity becomes increasingly difficult to overcome as computation increases.

 This creates a feedback loop: